 Site Training Director

-Dr. Dershowitz is the Great Lakes Region Site Training Director for Four County and the NPTC Director of Diversity Enhancement.
+Dr. Dershowitz is the NPTC Great Lakes Region Director of Diversity and Inclusion.
 She received her masters and doctoral degrees in clinical psychology from the University of Indianapolis in 2010 and 2013 respectively with concentrations in Child and Adolescent Psychology and Health Psychology.
-She completed her predoctoral internship at the Family Psychological Center in Harrison Arkansas, a member of the National Psychology Training Consortium.
+She completed her predoctoral internship at the Family Psychological Center in Harrison, Arkansas, a member of the National Psychology Training Consortium.
 Dr. Dershowitz completed her postdoctoral residency with Midwest Assessment and Psychological Services in partnership with Four County Counseling Center.
-She is currently working as a licensed psychologist with Four County Counseling Center.
+She is currently working as a licensed psychologist in private practice with Evergreen Psychological Services.
+She continues to love supervising interns part-time with Four County Counseling Center.
 Dr. Dershowitz specializes in working with children and adolescents with a wide range of presenting problems, including autism spectrum disorders, anxiety, depression, trauma, ADHD, oppositional defiant disorder, conduct disorder, and others.
 Additionally, she provides individual therapy and couples counseling with adults whose presenting problems include anxiety, depression, personality disorders, trauma, severe mental illness, and developmental disabilities.
 Lastly, she provides psychological testing services to children and adults assessing cognitive ability, parenting fitness, personality structure, ADHD, and autism spectrum disorders, among many other referral questions.
 She practices utilizing an eclectic theoretical orientation, primarily consisting of interventions from cognitive behavioral therapy, humanistic/person-centered therapy, and behavioral therapy.

 Benefits provided at this site include: